MAKING A CASE FOR CHILD CUSTODY

 Instead, devise a strategy that allows you to respond with dignity to anything that comes your way.
 Carefully think about and plan your case before it begins, sharing as much information with your lawyer (who is your ally) as possible.
 Try and work through as many possible scenarios, in advance, and formulate the possible responses, which are appropriate and positive.
 If you can, do your best to reach an agreement with the other party that puts the welfare and wellbeing of your children first.

 The Law Offices, Stefan Robert Pancer, P.C. are very familiar with the issues affecting and determining child custody and visitation.
-If you are involved with California child custody and visitation negotiations, and they are taking a difficult turn, contact the Law Offices, Stefan Robert Pancer, P.C. for a free telephone consultation to see if they can give you some advice on what you may consider doing in your situation, and how they can help.
+If you are involved with California child custody and visitation negotiations, and they are taking a difficult turn, contact the Law Offices, Stefan Robert Pancer, P.C. for a telephone consultation to see if they can give you some advice on what you may consider doing in your situation, and how they can help.